kamilkhanlab/ConvexSampling.jl/README.md

 ## Exported functions

 The following functions are exported by `SamplingUnderestimators`.
 In each case, `f` may be provided as an anonymous function or defined beforehand. `f` must accept Vector{Float64} inputs and produce scalar Float64 outputs.
+If `f` is univariate, inputs for exported functions may be scalar Float{64} instead of Vector{Float64} as indicated below.

 - `(w0, b, c) = eval_sampling_underestimator_coeffs(f::Function, xL::Vector{Float64}, xU::Vector{Float64})`:
   - evaluates the `w0`, `b`, and `c` coefficients as Vector{Float64}, Matrix{Float64}, and scalar Float64 respectively where  `b` is the standard centered finite difference approximation of gradient `∇(f(w0))`, `c` resembles the standard difference approximation of a second order partial derivative for functions of 2+ variables, and `w0` is the midpoint of the given box domain.